School of Tourism and Hotel Management

 Ects

 An examination of the roles that wines play as quality beverages in professional food service operations.
 The course will emphasize styles of wine from around the world, the theory and practice of matching wine with food, tasting wines, and organizing wine service.
 Subjects to be explored include wines of the New World (Northern and Southern Hemispheres) and the Old World (Europe) as well as purchasing, storing, marketing, and serving wines in a restaurant environment.
-Students will also participate in a restaurant based wine and food tasting, which will be used as the basis for a wine and food pairing essay.
+Students will also participate in a restaurant-based wine and food tasting, which will be used as the basis for a wine and food pairing essay.

-WEEKLY JOB EXPERIENCE VI
+WEEKLY JOB EXPERIENCE IN GASTRONOMY-VI

 Course code